path-openings/RORPO/RORPO_multiscale_Usage/ReadMe.txt

 An isotropic image resolution is required (cubic voxels).

 Parameters :

---input (-i) : path to .nii image (string).
+<imagePath>: path to .nii image (string).
---output (-o) : path to write the resulting image (string).
+<outputPath>: path to write the resulting image (string).
---smin (-s) : Minimum path length (int)
+<scaleMin>: Minimum path length (int)
---factor (-f) : factor for the geometric sequence of scales; scale_(n+1)=factor*scale_(n) (float) --nb_scales (-n) : Number of scales (int)
+<factor>: factor for the geometric sequence of scales; scale_(n+1) = factor * scale_(n) (float)

---window (-w): (optional) Min and max values of the new intensity range of input image (2 int)
+<nbScales>: Number of scales (int)

+Options:
+--window:     Intensity range from the input image (2 int: window_min, window_max)
 		      Convert input image to uint8.
 Intensities inferior to window_min become 0, intensities superior to window_max become 255; Linear transformation between window_min and window_max
---core (-c): (optional) nb of CPUs used for RPO computation (int) --mask or -m : (optional) path to a mask for the input image (0 for the background and 1 for the foreground).
-The image type must be uint8.
+--core:       Number of CPUs used for RPO computation (int) --mask or :   Path to a mask image (0 for the background and 1 for the foreground).
+RORPO will only be computed in this mask.
+The mask image type must be uint8.
---debug : (optional) Activation of a debug mode.
+--verbose:    Activation of a verbose mode.

-Usage Example : ./RORPO_multiscale --debug --input input_image.nii --output result.nii --smin 30 --factor 1.5 --nb_scales 2 --window 100 3250
-Usage Example : ./RORPO_multiscale --debug -i input_image.nii -o result.nii -s 30 -f 1.5 -n 2 -w 100 3250
+Usage Example : ./RORPO_multiscale_usage input.nii output.nii 40 1.32 4
+Usage Example : ./RORPO_multiscale_usage input.nii output.nii 40 1.32 4 --window 0,255 --verbose --core 4